orlof/dcpu-admiral/README.md

 0                         # and prototype's fields are intact
 </pre>

 Dict created with dict.create() inherits its properties from prototype.
 Prototype dict is used to read values if property is not defined in dict itself.
-Note that prototype values are not copied at creation time, and changes in prototype values are reflected to the created dict unless it has already defined the value itself.
-However, writing values to created dict never modify the prototype dict.
+Prototype values are not copied at creation time, and changes in prototype values are reflected to the created dict unless it defines the same value itself.
+However, writing values to created dict never modifies the prototype dict.

 --